If you want to learn how to shave with proper old school cut throat or straight razor, then go no further, just follow the simple instructions below.

 Stropping the cut throat razor

-Stropping aligns the edge of the blade so that the steel is pointing in the same direction -note that it is not sharpening which is called 'honing' and is done using a wetstone.
+Stropping is done before every shave so that the very edge of the razor is straight and true -note that it is not sharpening which is called 'honing' and is done using a wetstone.
 Simply attach one end of the strop to an immovable object, like a bedpost, and hold it taut with the other end in your other hand.

 Using light pressure, run the blade horizontally up the leather surface, with the blade flat against the leather and the sharp side facing you.
-At the end of the stroke, flip the blade over so it's again facing you as you run the blade horizontally back down the strop.
+At the end of the stroke, flip the blade over on its spine so it is facing away from you as you run the blade horizontally back down the strop.
 It is recommended to do this about 40-60 times.

 Preparing your face